christofmuc/JammerNetz/docs/automated-qa-plan.md

    - Isolated Clumsy-style profiles, two- and three-impairment combinations, and a jitter/loss/slotting quality surface.
    - Deterministic reconnect ordering results and bounded threaded stress.

-### 2.2 Next: convert findings into regression protection
+### 2.2 Convert findings into regression protection

 This is the highest-value next milestone.

-#### 2.2.1 Fix queue-pressure chronology test-first
+#### 2.2.1 Completed: fix queue-pressure chronology test-first

 Use [issue #76](https://github.com/christofmuc/JammerNetz/issues/76) as the design and acceptance record.

-1. Add a focused red regression test for an eight-frame one-shot hold/flush.
+1. Added focused one-shot and receiver-level periodic eight-frame hold/flush regressions.
-2. Require unaffected client queues to retain their jitter reserve when another stream exceeds its maximum depth.
+2. Required unaffected client queues to retain their jitter reserve when another stream exceeds its maximum depth.
-3. Remove global queue overrun as permission to drain all streams.
+3. Removed global queue overrun as permission to drain all streams.
 4. Fast-forward only the oversized stream to the target depth, retaining its newest packets.
-5. Rebase that stream's gap/FEC state so intentional fast-forward does not create a run of synthetic fill-in packets.
+5. Rebase that stream's gap/FEC state so intentional fast-forward does not create synthetic fill-in packets for the discarded interval.
-6. Add sustained simulated clock-skew coverage to verify that faster streams remain bounded without shifting unrelated streams.
+6. Added sustained simulated clock-skew coverage to verify that faster streams remain bounded without shifting unrelated queue depth.
-7. Promote the corrected hold/flush profiles from characterization to pull-request regression gates.
+7. Added runtime and JSONL observability for local rebases and per-source contribution classification.

 The required contract is: